-As one of the world’s most visited cities, weddings in London, UK are ubiquitously cool and classic.
-Though over 15 million travelers visit this capital yearly, its impressive variety means a trip here is never quite the same.
+As one of the world’s most visited cities, weddings in London are ubiquitously cool and classic.
+Though over 15 million travelers visit this capital yearly, its impressive variety means a trip there is never quite the same.
 In some ways, London is a dense, historic town, filled with show-stopping palaces and cramped basement-corridor pubs.
-Still, London is sprawling and progressive, known for its world-class shopping and shows, along with innovative museums and public gardens.
+In other ways, London is sprawling and progressive, known for its world-class shopping and shows, along with innovative museums and public gardens.

 To marry, passports are required, along with a completed visa application form and single status form prior to your London Wedding.
 Divorce and death decrees are also required if applicable.
 For additional information, check with your Certified Destination Weddings Specialist.

 Travel Documents, Language & Currency